You are now in the main content area

 Banners for TRS3 - 3

-Through studying and redesigning public spaces and social infrastructure, the sub-theme 'Placemaking and relationship formation' will enhance our understanding of building better places that foster friendship and relationship within communities, as well as between Indigenous people and the newcomer population.
+Through studying and redesigning public spaces and social infrastructure, this sub-theme will enhance our understanding of building better places that foster friendship and relationship within communities, as well as between Indigenous people and the newcomer population.

 BD-branding-line-yellow - 3